 When deciding how to invest the Plan's assets, it is our policy to consider a range of asset classes, taking account of the expected returns and risks associated with those asset classes, as well as our beliefs about investment markets and which factors are most likely to impact investment outcomes.

-The primary ways that we manage investment risk are via diversification, and by a liability matching approach.
+The primary ways that we manage investment risk are via diversification, and by purchasing a bulk annuity policy with JUST.

 We ensure we receive professional written advice prior to making any material investment decision, and our ongoing monitoring and oversight of the investments.
-Investment risk is measured using "Value at Risk".